annashaferskelton/sceneSurfacesVsGabors/README.md

 * DataBehavior
 * DataFmri

-Placing these data folders in this directory will allow the scripts to run.
 Inside your main project folder should be:
 * DataBehavior
 * DataFmri
 * Analysis